Meptl/website/backlog.md

 ## Parking spot detection using aerial drones

 ## Filesystem using voice
+Flat filesystem filtered using a voice interface.
+"Show me everything from last week's project"

+Idea: EVERYTHING IS A SYMLINK.

 ## Replace my laptop keyboard with a superior version
 Current keyboard for N240BU Clevo keyboard: CVM14C23US-4301.
 Can't get any datasheets on it.